contextprotocol/sdk/README.md

 ## 📐 Creating Templates
+Context Templates help organize data by providing a standardized layout for storing information.
+With them, you can easily create, share, and utilize consistent data structures.

 ### Define a JSON Schema for a Template
 Create a JSON schema directly or from a TypeScript interface: